shaung08/restore_video/README.md

 # Document
 ## System: ubuntu18.04
 ## Introduction
-When uploading video on instagram, it always decompresses video resolution.
-This repo wants to optimize the origin video resolution and follows the Instagram video [compressing rules](#instragram-video-requirement), so that video maintain the same quality as it uploaded on instagram.
+When uploading video on instagram story, it always decompresses video resolution.
+Because it has some rules to follow when uploading video on it's community.

+This repo wants to optimize the origin video resolution and follows the Instagram video [compressing rules](#instragram-video-requirement), so that video can keep the same quality as it upload on instagram.

-This repo using [open-mmlab/mmediting](https://github.com/open-mmlab/mmediting) to optimizes video resolution.
+This repo using [open-mmlab/mmediting](https://github.com/open-mmlab/mmediting) to optimize video resolution.

 ## Installation
 ## docker installation